Acne in itself is quite emotionally draining but the scars it leaves behind can lead to more stress. Fortunately, these scars can be treated.

 Being adventurous is fun but not at the cost of your health.
 Too much sun exposure can dehydrate your body.

 This may cause it to over-produce oil, sometimes leading to blocked pores.
-If you stay out in the sun on a daily basis, make it a point to stay hydrated.
+If you stay out in the sun on a daily basis, make it a point to stay hydrated.2.
+Don’t Pop Your Pimples

 Popping pimples may increase inflammation.
 This may not only leave a scar behind but can cause an acne breakout.

-Avoid touching your face as your hands carry bacteria and dirt that may lead to clogged pores.
+Avoid touching your face as your hands carry bacteria and dirt that may lead to clogged pores.3.
+Follow A Skin Care Routine

 Maintain a skin-care regimen.
 Remember to wash your face and remove your make up before hitting the pillow.
 Cleanse, tone and moisturize on a regular basis.
-Stay hydrated.
+Stay hydrated.4.
+Don’t Scrub Too Hard

 Don’t exfoliate your face on the daily.
-This may cause skin inflammation, redness and itching and may lead to breakouts.
+This may cause skin inflammation, redness and itching and may lead to breakouts.5.
+Stay Hydrated

 Water plays a major role in preventing acne and scarring.
 In order to refrain your body from over-producing oil (that may sometimes lead to clogged pores) and stay hydrated.
 As it is rightly said, “water is the cure for everything.”